ldj01/e-s-t/README.md

 * Python 2.7+ and Numpy/GDAL
 * [GDAL](http://www.gdal.org/) 1.11.1
   - The command line tools are utilized for some of the processing steps.
+* MODTRAN
+  - Used to generate upwelling, downwelling and transmittance from NARR data points.

 ### Environment Variables
 * Required for building this software (For an example see setup-build-environment.sh)